Shubh050801/Data_analyst-/README.md

 4. Sales Insights: Extracting meaningful insights around sales patterns and customer behavior.
 5. Correlation Analysis: Investigating how different numerical features are related.
 6. Trend Analysis: Examining sales and gross income trends over time.

-This version adds more detail on each step of the process and provides a comprehensive overview of the project's scope.
-Let me know if you’d like any specific part expanded or adjusted!